 2. Avoid public places

 If there is a chance of drama or things turn messy then the walls in the house will shield you.
 Eventually, you can have the break up on good terms.

 3. Plan out the reasons you mean to bring up for ending a relationship on good terms

 To end a relationship on good terms, both partners should have a good understanding of what went wrong.
 Thus, make a mental list of instances, occurrences and thoughts that you want to bring up during the conversation.

-Knowing what went wrong will help both of you get closure and you can move on on good terms.
+Knowing what went wrong will help both of you get closure and you can move on without bitterness or resentment.
 But when you talk about the reasons ensure you do not get into a messy mud-slinging match.
 Focus on stating facts and your own feelings without placing blame.

 When you are ending a relationship, you have already decided that it is what you want to do.
 Your partner might try to convince you otherwise even though the decision is set in stone for you.
 However, you should not shut your ears to what they have to say.